-B System of Governance (B)
+B System of Governance

-B.1 General information on the system of governance Structure of the AMSB:
+B.1 General information on the system of governance

+Structure of the Administrative Management or Supervisory Board:

 Unum European Holding Company Limited and Unum Limited's governance rests ultimately with the joint Boards who are supported by the Audit, Risk, Regulatory & Compliance committees of both entities and by the Nomination & Remuneration Committee of Unum European Holding Company Limited.
 The membership of the Boards and sub-committees of Unum European Holding Company Limited and Unum Limited mirror each other.